Federal Work Study

 Recipients must be in good academic standing, be enrolled at least half-time and have financial aid need.

 Income earned through FWS does not have to be repaid.
 The hourly wage is determined by the department.
 Students are paid strictly by the hour on a bi-weekly schedule.
-Earnings from FWS will be direct deposited into the student's designated banking account.
+Earnings from FWS will be direct deposited into the student's designated bank account.

 The Student must: